 Here are common subsequent event procedures:

-Perform these procedures so that audit evidence is obtained through the audit report date.
-Auditors often need to update attorney’s response to coincide with the audit report date.
-You want the attorney’s letter to be as close as to the audit report date as possible.
+If you’ve sent attorneys’ letters asking about potential litigation, you may need to get an update to coincide with the audit report date.
+You want the attorney’s written response to be as close to the audit report date as possible.
 How close?
-Usually within two weeks of the audit report date.
-If there are significant issues, you may want to bring the written response even closer.
+Usually within two weeks.
+If there are significant issues, you may want to bring the written response through the audit report date.

 And what is substantial doubt?
 The Financial Accounting Standards Board defines it this way: